-Exams & Grading: It is anticipated that there will be an online midterm exam on or around the eighth week of class.
-It is also anticipated that there will be a two or three-hour online final exam at the end of the semester.
+Exams & Grading: It is anticipated that there will be a midterm exam, which will be scheduled by the law school administration (likely early October).
+It is also anticipated that there will be a three-hour final exam at the end of the semester.
 It is anticipated that 10% of your grade will be based on the midterm exam, and 90% of your grade will be based on the final exam.
-The midterm and the final exam are expected to be open book exams.
+The midterm exam will be a closed-book, multiple-choice test.
+The final exam will be an open-book, essay exam.
 The schedule and means of administration will be updated in the coming weeks.
+I may reserve up to 10% of your grade to be awarded for quality of in-class participation (or, on the negative side, your grade may be lowered by excessive absences or poor conduct in class).